SWENGG4Y2023/SWENGG4Y2023Team07/Assignment2/Test.md

     Test reports will highlight any critical or high-priority defects found during testing, emphasizing their potential impact on the user experience or app functionality.
     Test reports will provide recommendations for further testing or areas of improvement, helping to guide future testing efforts and development iterations.
     Test reports will be communicated to relevant stakeholders, including project managers, developers, and business owners, to ensure transparency and facilitate informed decision-making.

+1.6 Test Execution
+- Test Procedure:
+    Define the sequence of test activities, including test setup, test execution steps, and test data preparation.
+    Specify the expected results for each test case and provide clear instructions for test execution.
+    Document any specific test conditions, configurations, or prerequisites required for successful test execution.
+    Include any additional instructions for manual testers, such as capturing screenshots or logs during the test execution process.
+    Define the criteria for determining whether a test case has passed or failed.

+- Test Environment Setup:
+    Establish the necessary hardware and software configurations required for the test environment.
+    Install and configure the Duolingo app on various devices and platforms.
+    Set up any required test accounts, user profiles, or test data.
+    Ensure that the test environment mirrors the production environment as closely as possible to simulate real-world scenarios.
+    Document any environmental dependencies or constraints that may impact test execution.

+- Test Execution Schedule:
+    Define a schedule that outlines the timeline for executing different types of tests (e.g., functional, performance, usability).
+    Consider any dependencies on development milestones, bug fixes, or other project activities.
+    Allocate sufficient time for test execution, including retesting of fixed defects and regression testing.
+    Prioritize critical test cases and allocate appropriate resources to ensure timely and efficient execution.
+    Update the schedule as needed to reflect any changes or delays.

+- Test Execution Status Reporting:
+    Establish a reporting mechanism to track the progress of test execution.
+    Define the frequency and format of status reports, including metrics such as test case execution status, defect metrics, and overall test progress.
+    Clearly communicate the status of ongoing tests, including any issues, challenges, or blockers faced during execution.
+    Provide regular updates to stakeholders, project managers, and other relevant parties regarding the status of testing activities.
+    Include any recommendations or actions needed to address issues identified during test execution.

+- Test Incident Management:
+    Define a process for capturing, tracking, and managing test incidents, such as defects, issues, or anomalies encountered during test execution.
+    Establish guidelines for reporting and documenting test incidents, including detailed steps to reproduce the issue and any supporting information.
+    Assign severity and priority levels to each incident and define the expected response and resolution timelines.
+    Identify the roles and responsibilities of the team members involved in incident management, including developers, testers, and project managers.
+    Regularly review and update the status of open incidents, ensuring proper resolution and closure.

+- Test Completion Criteria:
+    Define the criteria or conditions that must be met to consider the test execution phase complete.
+    Specify the desired coverage and pass rates for different types of tests (e.g., functional, performance, security).
+    Ensure that all critical test cases have been executed and passed, and all high-priority defects have been addressed.
+    Validate that the exit criteria for test execution, such as the availability of a stable build, have been met.
+    Obtain approval from relevant stakeholders to proceed to the next phase of the testing process based on the defined completion criteria.